isaichandra/handcricket_functions/README.md

 - Ensure composite indexes are deployed for complex queries
 - Verify authentication is working correctly
 - Ensure you're using the correct Firebase project for your environment

+### Realtime Database Errors

+- Ensure Realtime Database is enabled in your Firebase project
+- Check Realtime Database security rules for `/users` and `/usernames` paths
+- Verify that transactions are properly configured
+- Check that the database URL is correctly configured in Firebase Admin initialization

 ### Deployment Issues